HCL-Cloud-Native-Labs/SRE-Boilerplate/Scenario-Exercises/EXCERCISE-1.md

 > * Create a virtual machine with the setup file
 > * Open port 8080 in order to access Jenkins on the virtual machine
 > * Connect to the virtual machine via SSH
+> * Install Docker and Kubernetes(K3s) cluster on VM
-> * Configure a sample Jenkins job based on a sample java containerized app in GitHub
+> * Configure a sample Jenkins job based on a sample NodeJS containerized app in GitHub
 > * Build the sample Jenkins job
+> * Publish the artifacts (docker image) into hub.docker.com
+> * Deploye the artifacts on Kuberneties(K3s) Cluster.

 ## 1. Create a virtual machine using Azure CLI